Foreign travel advice

 Air pollution

-Air quality in Indonesia’s major cities can reach levels considered ‘unhealthy for sensitive groups’ or ‘unhealthy’.
-Current air quality data for Jakarta can be found on the Air Quality Index website.
+Air quality in Indonesia’s major cities can reach levels classed as ‘unhealthy for sensitive groups’ or ‘unhealthy’.
+You can check current air quality data for Jakarta on the Air Quality Index website.

-Ash plumes from volcanoes can affect air quality and have an impact on health, particularly for anyone with pre-existing respiratory conditions.
-If you’re in the vicinity of a volcanic eruption and affected by subsequent ash fall, you can find further information in digital pamphlets issued by the International Volcanic Health Hazard Network (IVHHN), which cover the potential health hazards of volcanic ash and offer advice on how to prepare and cope with ash fall.
+Ash plumes from volcanoes can have an impact on health, particularly for anyone with pre-existing respiratory conditions.
+If you’re affected, get advice on how to prepare and cope with ash fall

-During the dry season (May to November), widespread forest fires can cause smoke haze resulting in poor air quality across parts of Indonesia, particularly Riau Islands, central Sumatra and Kalimantan.
-The haze can cause disruption to local and regional air travel, and the air pollution may have an impact on public health.
+During the dry season from May to November, widespread wildfires cause smoke haze, which drifts across parts of Indonesia, particularly Riau Islands, central Sumatra and Kalimantan.
+The haze can cause disruption to local and regional air travel, and the air pollution has an impact on public health.
 Keep up to date with local information and seek medical advice on appropriate precautions.
 A regional haze map is available from the Singapore Meteorological Service.

 Tap water